Rejaul Karim Laskar

-Rejaul Karim Laskar is an Indian politician from the state of Assam belonging to the Indian National Congress.
-He is a Congress ideologue and has written extensively on the policies of the United Progressive Alliance governments.
-He is also a prominent author and scholar of India's foreign policy and diplomacy.
+Rejaul Karim Laskar is an Indian politician and scholar of India's foreign policy.
+He is a former Congress ideologue and has written extensively on the policies of the United Progressive Alliance governments.
+He is also an eminent scholar of India's foreign policy and diplomacy with his scholarly work having been recognized as constituting a "a major contribution to contemporary diplomatic history" of India.